boez98/Taxi-V3_SARSA/README.md

 # Taxi-V3_SARSA
 Reinforcement Learning Taxi V3 using SARSA

+SARSA algorithm is a slight variation of the popular Q-Learning algorithm.
+For a learning agent in any Reinforcement Learning algorithm it’s policy can be of two types:
+On Policy: the learning agent learns the value function according to the current action derived from the policy currently being used.
+Off Policy: the learning agent learns the value function according to the action derived from another policy.
+Q-Learning technique is an Off Policy technique and uses the greedy approach to learn the Q-value.
+SARSA technique, on the other hand, is an On Policy and uses the action performed by the current policy to learn the Q-value.
+The equation for SARSA depends on the current state, current action, reward obtained, next state and next action.
+SARSA stands for State Action Reward State Action which symbolizes the tuple (s, a, r, s’, a’).

+The equation for SARSA depends on the current state, current action, reward obtained, next state and next action.

+    Q(s_t,a_t) = Q(s_t,a_t) + alpha* ( r_(t+1) + gamma* Q(s_(t+1),a_(t+1)) - Q(s_t,a_t) )

+Where:

+- ϵ (epsilon) is the paramenter which choose between exploration (choosing a random action) and exploitation (choosing actions based on already learned Q-values).

+- α (alpha) is the learning rate, it is the extent to which our Q-values are being updated in every iteration.

+- γ (gamma) is the discount factor  determines how much importance we want to give to future rewards.
+A high value for the discount factor (close to 1) captures the long-term effective award, insted a discount factor of 0 makes our agent consider only immediate reward (greedy).

 # Result
 The program should run for hundreds/thousands of episodes (many hours) to learn and have good result, so I will attach some results.